-Auditors have a fairly flexible schedule to accommodate carrier's schedules, making it easier for them to contact carriers.
-Each full time auditor has an expectation of completing 100 audits per year, 600.
-A conservative estimate would be approximately 150 audits per quarter.
-Overtime has been made available to each of the New Entrant squad members to conduct additional audits throughout the year.
-All of the Compliance Review squad, along with the CVED F/Sgt. and one Sgt. in training have received training to complete new entrant safety audits.
-The additional units will conduct SA's on overtime as their schedule permits.
+Each full time auditor has an expectation of completing 100 audits per year on regular duty, 500.
+A conservative estimate would be approximately 125 audits per quarter.
+Overtime has been made available to each Safety Auditor to conduct additional audits throughout the year.
+The Compliance Review squad, along with the CVED Leiutenant and one training Sgt. have received training to complete new entrant safety audits.
+The additional units will conduct SA's on overtime basis as their schedules permit.